 The pressure to reduce costs and increase efficiency across the supply chain is increasing at an alarming rate.
 Data from smart trailer technology, with or without a yard management system, can be used to optimize yard management, shrink waste and increase profitability.

-Smart trailer solutions can be purchased as a Software-as-a-Service (SaaS) application, such as CalAmp iOn, or via a Platform-as-a-Service (PaaS), where fleet operators can ingest smart trailer data insights into their yard management system via API or build their own system in a cloud platform such as the CalAmp Telematics Cloud.
+Smart trailer solutions can be purchased as a Software-as-a-Service (SaaS) application, such as the CalAmp application, or via a Platform-as-a-Service (PaaS), where fleet operators can ingest smart trailer data insights into their yard management system via API or build their own system in a cloud platform such as the CalAmp Telematics Cloud.